Meredith, Backed by Koch Brothers, Acquires Time Inc. for $2.8 Billion

-The Meredith Corporation has closed a $2.8 billion deal to buy Time Inc, finalizing and announcing the acquisition on Sunday night.
-Meredith’s bid was bolstered by $650 million from the private equity firm of conservative megadonors Charles and David Koch, but Meredith said on Sunday that the brothers’ firm will not get a board seat and will “have no influence on Meredith’s editorial or managerial operations.”
+The Meredith Corporation has closed a $2.8 billion deal to buy Time Inc, with the companies finalizing and announcing the acquisition on Sunday night.
+Meredith’s bid was bolstered by $650 million from the private-equity firm of conservative megadonors Charles and David Koch, but Meredith said on Sunday that the brothers’ firm will not get a board seat and will “have no influence on Meredith’s editorial or managerial operations.”
 That would apparently mean the investment is strictly a business opportunity for the Kochs, but as the New York Times points out:

 [O]thers familiar with the Kochs’ thinking speculated that they intend to use the media properties — which reach millions of online and print readers — to promote their brand of conservatism.
 The investment would also give the Kochs a way to combine the arsenal of voter information held by a data analytics company controlled by their network, i360, with the publishers’ consumer data.